Tropical Storm Nana develops, sets yet another Atlantic record

 Early this summer, AccuWeather meteorologists predicted a hyperactive peak hurricane season, which is now underway, and like the notorious 2005 season, Greek letters may be needed beyond the designated list of names for the 2020 season.
 AccuWeather meteorologists are calling for up to 24 tropical storms and up to 11 hurricanes this season.

 Marco was the latest tropical system to set an early-season formation record for 2020.
 Marco formed on Aug.
 20. Even though Marco brought some rain and wind to part of Central America and southeastern Mexico, and briefly reached hurricane status, it was quickly overshadowed by Laura, which prevailed after Marco's demise along the upper Gulf Coast.
-Laura struck southwestern Louisiana with devastating effects as a Category 4 hurricane early on Aug.
-27. Thus far Laura is the only major hurricane for 2020.
+Laura struck southwestern Louisiana with devastating effects as a Category 4 hurricane early on Thursday.
+Thus far, Laura is the only major hurricane for 2020.

 Cristobal, Edouard, Fay, Gonzalo, Hanna, Isaias, Josephine, Kyle, Laura and Marco all set new records for their designated letters in 2020.
 That trend is likely to continue through most letters of the alphabet and perhaps Greek letters as well.